raspberrypi/picotool/README.md

 ### permissions

-This command will run a binary on your device in order to set the OTP permissions, as these are not directly accessible from `picotool` due to errata RP2350-E15 on RP2350 A2.
+This command will run a binary on your device in order to set the OTP permissions, which may not be accessible in BOOTSEL mode.
+For example on RP2350 A2, the permissions for pages 32-63 are not writeable from BOOTSEL mode due to errata RP2350-E15.
+You may also have previously configured the permissions to block writes in BOOTSEL mode using `LOCK_BL`, but now wish to lock them down further.
 Because it runs a binary, the binary needs to be signed if secure boot is enabled.
 The binary will light an LED when running, which can be configured using the `--led` argument.
 You can define your OTP permissions in a json file, an example of which is in [sample-permissions.json](json/sample-permissions.json).
 The schema for this JSON file is [here](json/schemas/permissions-schema.json)